marcomq/mq-bridge/README.md

 # mq-bridge
 `mq-bridge` is an asynchronous message bridging library for Rust.
 It connects different messaging systems, data stores, and protocols.
+Unlike a classic bridge that simply forwards messages, `mq-bridge` acts as a **programmable integration layer**, allowing for transformation, filtering, handling, and complex routing.
 It is built on Tokio and supports patterns like retries, dead-letter queues, and message deduplication.

 ## Features

 *   **Supported Backends**: Kafka, NATS, AMQP (RabbitMQ), MQTT, MongoDB, HTTP, Files, and in-memory channels.
 *   **Configuration**: Routes can be defined via YAML or environment variables.
+*   **Programmable Logic**: Inject custom Rust handlers to transform or filter messages in-flight.
 *   **Middleware**:
     *   **Retries**: Exponential backoff for transient failures.
     *   **Dead-Letter Queues (DLQ)**: Redirect failed messages.